2019 Wofford Terriers football team

-The 2019 Wofford Terriers football team represents Wofford College in the 2019 NCAA Division I FCS football season.
-They are led by second-year head coach Josh Conklin and play their home games at Gibbs Stadium.
-They are a member of the Southern Conference (SoCon).
+The 2019 Wofford Terriers football team represented Wofford College in the 2019 NCAA Division I FCS football season.
+They were led by second-year head coach Josh Conklin and played their home games at Gibbs Stadium.
+They were a member of the Southern Conference (SoCon).

-Previous season

-The Terriers finished the 2018 season 9–4, 6–2 in SoCon play to finish in a tie for the SoCon championship alongside East Tennessee State and Furman.
-They received the automatic bid to the FCS Playoffs, where they defeated Elon in the first round before losing in the second round to Kennesaw State.

 Preseason

 Preseason polls

 The SoCon released their preseason media poll and coaches poll on July 22, 2019.
 The Terriers were picked to finish in first place in both polls.

 Preseason All-SoCon Teams

 The Terriers placed nine players on the preseason all-SoCon teams.